 1:1 coaching (monthly)

 Together, you and I create a container of excellence to inspire your finest writing, and to continually improve your technique.
-Whether you’re writing a novel, a memoir or a nonfiction how-to, I read sections of your pages as you produce them, providing rich feedback that will improve your book.
+Whether you’re writing a novel, a memoir or a nonfiction how-to, I read two selections of your pages at each deadline, providing rich feedback that will improve your book.
 I guide you with specific written notes and suggestions, keep you on track with your goal deadline, and level you up with targeted improvement in the craft of writing.

 One month at a time with 2 deadlines & 2 coaching calls per month.
 With focus, you’ll be finished in 6 months.
 And if you faff about, well…